These 15 Small Towns in Florida Are So Cute, You’ll Think You’re Dreaming

 8. Tarpon Springs

-Located just a bit north of St Petersburg and Clearwater, Tarpon Springs is one of the most underrated destinations in Florida.
-It’s famous for its greek heritage and historic downtown.
+Located just north of St Petersburg and Clearwater, Tarpon Springs is one of the most underrated destinations in the whole Tampa Bay area.

 9. Brooksville

-Located near Tampa, Brooksville is a historic town with beautiful houses and buildings.
+Brooksville is a small historic town near Tampa with beautiful Victorian-era architecture and a very laid-back energy.

-If you are driving from St Pete to Crystal River, you will pass by.
-It’s worth stopping for a bit and having a look around.
+If you’re driving from St Pete up towards Crystal River, you’ll pass right by it.
+It’s worth stopping for an hour or so.

 WHERE TO STAY IN BROOKSVILLE: Fairfield Inn & Suites Brooksville Suncoast Parkway is a beautiful hotel.
 Breakfast is included.